 Many times, Arizona Center for Fertility Studies has used non-motile sperm for fertilization by Intracytoplasmic Sperm Injection (ICSI) with very good fertilization and pregnancy rates.
 If with the MESA procedure, no sperm are found then the procedure is switched to TESA, where very often sperm will be able to be located.
 Even though that sperm will be no motile, the Arizona Center for Fertility Studies embryology laboratory can do certain techniques that can help to stimulate motility and thus make it easier to choose "alive" sperm.
 Again, as mentioned above, even if the sperm are non-motile that does not mean it will not be successful in fertilization and producing a pregnancy.
 Also, as mentioned above, any time MESA or TESA is done, In-Vitro Fertilization (IVF) with Intracytoplasmic Sperm Injection (ICSI) will need to be performed because the aspirated sperm will not be able to fertilize on their own and there is never enough to be able to use for standard In-Vitro Fertilization (IVF) (fertilization in the dish), let alone IUI.
 Arizona Center for Fertility Studies recommends discussing with all men undergoing MESA and/or TESA to cryopreserve the remaining sperm that is not used for Intracytoplasmic Sperm Injection (ICSI), to eliminate the need to have to repeat the procedure in the future.

 In all cases of azoospermia, proir to doing a testicular biopsy to check for the presence of sperm to see if IVF-ICSI can be done, the male should have a FSH level drawn.
 This is done anytime by a simple blood test.
 FSH is the primary signal from the brain to the testicules responsibile for initiating spermatogenesis or the production of sperm.
 If the level is greater than 30 IU/ml, it indicates the presence of testicular failure and no production of sperm by the testicles; therefore, a testicular biopsy does not need to be done because no sperm will be found.
-On the other hand, it the FSH is in the normal or slightly elevated range, than the man should proceed with the testicular biopsy to document the presence of spermatogenesis, or production of sperm, by the testicule.
+On the other hand, it the FSH is in the normal or slightly elevated range, than the man should proceed with the testicular biopsy to document the presence of spermatogenesis, or production of sperm, by the testicle.
 The testicular biopsy is done by a urologist.
 It is a simple short procedure done in their office where the scrotum is numbed and a very small needle is placed into one or both testicules to obtain a small amount of tissue that is sent to pathology for confirmation of spermatogenesis.
 If sperm are identified, the couple can proceed with IVF-ICSI, if they decide, in the near future.
 Even with a normal FSH level, there is no guarantee that sperm will be found on the testicular biopsy.
-If the FSH is elevated and/or no sperm are found on the testicule, then donor sperm or adoption is the only option.
-In a few cases, where the FSH is normal and no sperm is found on a testicular biopsy, Arizona Center for Fertility Studies has placed these men on gonadotropin therapy (HMG and hCG) and occasionally have been able to stimulate the testicles to begin spermatogenesis where sperm are either gotten in the ejaculate or by TESA, as confirmed on a follow-up biopsy.
+If the FSH is elevated and/or no sperm are found on the testicule, then donor sperm, donor embryos, or adoption are the only options.
+In a few cases, where the FSH is normal and no sperm is found on a testicular biopsy, Arizona Center for Fertility Studies has placed these men on gonadotropin therapy (HMG and hCG) and occasionally have been able to stimulate the testicles to begin spermatogenesis where sperm are retrieved in the ejaculate or by TESA, as confirmed on a follow-up biopsy.

 In the case of a vasectomy, where the tube or vas deferens, leading from the epididymis to the penis has been surgically cut, sperm cannot get out.
 On ejaculation there are no sperm in the semen.
 Semen comes from the prostate gland and the seminal vesicles and is not effected by the vasectomy.
 In cases where a man wants to have future child bearing potential, he has two choices.
 One is to do a reversal of his vasectomy, the other is to do In-Vitro Fertilization (IVF) and recover sperm from the epididymis (MESA).
 The advantages of doing a reversal of the vasectomy, known as a vasovasotomy, is that the couple can attempt pregnancy by having intercouse.